gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 With hash pinning, the second install would fail because the file's hash no longer matches what was recorded. **Hash pinned** (`flask==3.1.1 --hash=sha256:d667207822...`) is secure - it creates a cryptographic fingerprint of the package file.
 During installation, pip recalculates the hash and compares it to what you specified.
-If they don't match, installation fails immediately.
-Note that PyPI does not allow re-uploading an existing filename — once `flask-3.1.1.tar.gz` is uploaded, that specific file is immutable.
+If they don't match, installation fails.
+Note that PyPI does not allow re-uploading an existing filename: once `flask-3.1.1.tar.gz` is uploaded, that specific file is immutable.
 However, an attacker could still upload additional distribution files for the same version.

 What does hash pinning protect against?
 It ensures you only install the exact artifact you locked, and it detects tampering in transit, in caches, or in mirrors.